davegutz/myStateOfCharge/SOC_Photon/README.md

   v0;         turn off debug temporarily so not snowed by data dumps v4;         for recordings
-  Bm0; Bs0;   make sure running base Battleborn configuration Xx11;       modeling (for totally digital test of logic) and tweak_test=true to disable cutback in Sim Dn1;        disable Coulombic efficiency logic, otherwise tweak_test causes tweak logic to make bias ~1 A Dn0.9985    nominal Coulombic efficiency in local_config.h Xts;        start up a sine wave.   presently initializes only on bootup (TODO)
+  Bm0; Bs0;   make sure running base Battleborn configuration Xx11;       modeling (for totally digital test of logic) and tweak_test=true to disable cutback in Sim.
+Leaving cutback on would mean long run times (~30:00) (May need a way to test features affected by cutback, such as tweak, saturation logic)
+  Dn1;        disable Coulombic efficiency logic, otherwise tweak_test causes tweak logic to make bias ~1 A Dn0.9985    nominal Coulombic efficiency in local_config.h Xts;        start up a sine wave.   presently initializes only on bootup (TODO)